Brooks Robinson

-Upon his retirement during the 1977 season, Robinson's 2,896 career games and 10,654 at bats each ranked fifth in major league history, behind only Ty Cobb among AL players, and his 2,848 hits ranked seventh in AL history.
+Upon his retirement during the 1977 season, his 2,896 games and 10,654 at bats each ranked fifth in major league history, behind only Ty Cobb among AL players, and his 2,848 hits ranked seventh in AL history.
 From 1969 to 1980, he held the AL record for career home runs by a third baseman.
-He set franchise records for career games, at bats, hits, runs (1,232), RBI (1,357), doubles (482), total bases (4,270) and home runs by a right-handed hitter (268), all of which were later broken by Cal Ripken Jr. Robinson was elected to the Baseball Hall of Fame in 1983 in his first year of eligibility, the first time a third baseman had done so.
-Following his playing career, he served as a broadcaster for the Orioles and also joined Opening Day Partners, which owns several minor league teams.
-Robinson has remained popular with Oriole fans for his kindness and patience with them.
+He set franchise records for career games, at bats, hits, runs (1,232), RBIs (1,357), doubles (482), total bases (4,270), and home runs by a right-handed hitter (268), all of which were later broken by Cal Ripken Jr. Robinson was elected to the Baseball Hall of Fame in 1983 in his first year of eligibility, a first for third basemen.
+Following his playing career, he served as a broadcaster for the Orioles and also joined Opening Day Partners, who own several minor league teams.
+Robinson remained popular with Oriole fans for his kindness and patience with them.
 "Never has a player meant more to a franchise and more to a city than Brooks has meant to the Orioles and the city of Baltimore," said Oriole historian Ted Patterson.